 “The kitchen is the heart of home.
 Today, the formal side of living has become obsolete, and what people want is a nice functional kitchen where family and friends can gather.
 You want to create the feeling of a new home, well-planned, where taste and practicality can be shown.”

 The kitchen is the place where families convene.
 Food is prepared, plans are hatched, days are shared, stories retold.
 Most social gatherings in Australia centre around meals, to the point where modern architecture has morphed to include kitchens that run uninterrupted into alfresco entertainment suites, with walls all-but-abolished in an attempt to include all that happens into the thrumming nucleus of home.
 In short, it’s a high-traffic area, and if you want to impress, you have to deck the kitchen out with efficient equipment that will last.
+Find out how to renovate your kitchen on any budget for a profit.

 What hardware are we talking?

 The kitchen houses some big-ticket items, so use them.
-Can you name a room that permanently accommodates assets which amount to more than a fridge/freezer, dishwasher, oven, stove-top, rangehood, tapware, and potentially more?
+Can you name a room that permanently accommodates assets that amount to more than a fridge/freezer, dishwasher, oven, stove-top, rangehood, tapware, and potentially more?
 These items, whether SMEG or Electrolux, will be in your kitchen, so you need to concentrate on encompassing them into the design.

 Krystyna says to focus on quality – not needlessly expensive- appliances in the kitchen (her pick is Westinghouse).